espressif/esp-idf/docs/en/api-reference/peripherals/sd_pullup_requirements.rst

     Using external resistors is always preferable.
 However, Espressif's products have internal weak pull-up and pull-down resistors which can be enabled and used instead of external ones.
 Please keep in mind that this solution cannot guarantee reliable SDIO communication.

     With that said, the information about these internal pull-ups and strapping requirements can still be useful.
-Espressif hardware products have different weak internal pull-ups / pull-downs connected to CMD and DATA pins.
+Espressif hardware products have different weak internal pull-ups/pull-downs connected to CMD and DATA pins.
 The table below shows the default pull-up and pull-down states of the CMD and DATA pins.

     The following abbreviations are used in the table: